 Residence Life has a variety of themed living opportunities that may be of interest to potential candidates.
 If you are interested in being placed in one of these themed areas, please indicate your preference in the application.
 Please not that some communities require additional approval from offices outside of Residence Life.

 This RA position is located in Schiff Hall.
-Schiff Hall are a part of the Outdoor Exploration community, which is part of Puget Sound’s Outdoor Programs.
+Schiff Hall houses students who may be interested in the outdoors.
 RAs do not need to have experience with Outdoor Programs, but must possess the desire to learn, program, and experience outdoor adventures.
-The RAs are also responsible for facilitating the creation of floor community standards.
+The RA is also responsible for facilitating the creation of floor community standards.

 One RA position located in Todd/Phibbs Hall to support the Business Leadership Program (BLP) Cohort.
 This RA will support the development of the cohort.
 This RA must be a member of BLP.
 The RA is also responsible for facilitating the creation of floor community standards.

-Located in Harrington Hall this theme is based on a wellness concept; that of intentionally living a balanced, healthy, substance free life by focusing on the physical, intellectual, emotional, spiritual, social, and vocational dimensions of wellness.
+Located in Harrington Hall, this theme is based on a wellness concept; that of intentionally living a balanced, healthy, substance free life by focusing on the physical, intellectual, emotional, spiritual, social, and vocational dimensions of wellness.
 The RAs in Harrington will be responsible for facilitating the creation of floor community standards and promoting hall government events around wellness.

 The Honors program has two positions within Residence Life.
 One RCC position is located in Langlow, at 1218 N. Alder Street.
 In addition to additional on-campus houses, this RCC assists the Honors Program in several ways such as Langlow Teas, Honors outings, and the Honors Senior Graduation Celebration (among others) and must be a member of the Honors Program.
 Langlow is a sophomore and above living community.